andrewtcha07/Portfolio-Projects/Google Data Analytics Capstone Projects/Cyclistic Bike-Share: Case Study/R /README.md

 </td></tr> </table>

 + The table presents quarterly average ride distances for casual and member users.
-+ Casual users exhibit the longest average ride distance in the **3rd quarter**, reaching **1.40 miles**, while the shortest distance occurs in the **1st quarter**, measuring **1.12 miles**.
++ Casual users exhibit the longest average ride distance in the **3rd quarter (1.40 miles)**.
++ While the shortest distance occurs in the **1st quarter (1.12 miles)**.
 These findings align with the peak summer season and favorable weather conditions, suggesting that casual users are more inclined to engage in longer rides during this period.
-+ Similarly, member users also demonstrate a comparable pattern, with the longest average ride distances observed in the **3rd quarter** at **1.42 miles** and the shortest distances in the **1st quarter** at **1.16 miles**.
++ Similarly, member users also demonstrate a comparable pattern, with the longest average ride distances observed in the **3rd quarter (1.42 miles)**.
++ While the shortest distances in the **1st quarter (1.16 miles)**.
 This further supports the notion that ride distances for both user groups are influenced by seasonal and weather conditions.
 + Although both user groups show similar patterns in average ride distances, member users consistently have slightly longer averages across all quarters.
 This suggests that members may utilize the bike-sharing service for more practical purposes, potentially involving longer commutes or transportation needs.

 --------------------------------------